 The first issues of Wired promised a peaceful "Digital Revolution" that would change our lives and create new real and virtual worlds.

-In 1990 George Gilder in his book "Life after television" he spoke of networked machines he called "teleworkers" and dreamed of a world in which political and corporate hierarchies would be destroyed by users.
+In 1990 George Gilder in his book “Life after television” he spoke of networked machines that he called “teleworkers” and dreamed of a world in which political and corporate hierarchies would be destroyed by users.

-We had almost succeeded
+We almost did it

 Much of this has come true in some recognizable forms.
-With the rise of the Internet and its interface, the World Wide Web as a global platform, the world has become much more inclusive and all participants, even the poorest among us, have more options and more control over how we work, what we consume. and how we relate to each other.
+With the rise of the Internet and its interface, the World Wide Web as a global platform, the world has become much more inclusive and all participants, even the poorest among us, have more options and more control over how we work, what we consume and how we relate to each other.

 To be honest though, it didn't go exactly how we wanted it.
 The digital future is metaphorically stationary in our living room like a complicated contraption that, once purchased, is rarely turned on and now serves to place the clothes on it.